sylhare/sylhare.github.io/_posts/2020/2020-07-17-Testing-with-spring-boot.md

 }
 ```

-So here you can see three behaviours that was defined for our Beans.
+So here you can see three behaviours that were defined for our Beans.
 We define the behaviour of some method, define a return value or throw an exception.
 This way we can test some custom behaviour.